pratham-asthana/Custom_treeCounter/README.md

 ## Objective

-- Detect individual trees in group images from a front-facing view.
+- Detect individual trees in images with multiple trees from a front-facing view.
 - Automatically count the number of trees using bounding box detection.
 - Leverage a lightweight and real-time object detection model (YOLOv8).